devstack99/freebox-Delta/README.md

 $ docker-compose up
 ```

-Go To http://localhost:3000/dashboard/file/freebox-grafana.json, wait 1 minute, and you should see your data :).
+Go To http://<your docker host ip>:3000/dashboard/file/freebox-grafana.json, wait 1 minute, and you should see your data :).

 ### Dependency:
 - telegraf